-Ever since I brought back sourdough starter from our trip to Alaska this past summer, I have been trying to come up with creative uses for it.
-After finding this recipe on Pinterest, I immediately wanted to try it.
-I especially appreciated that the recipe could be used with the old, unfed starter that is normally thrown away.
+I bought sourdough starter during our trip to Alaska this summer, and I’ve been trying to come up with creative uses for it ever since.
+As with many interesting new recipes, I found this one on Pinterest.
+I appreciate that the recipe uses the old, unfed starter that is normally thrown away.

-I decided that the noodles would be a perfect in chicken noodle soup.
-When the weather starts to turn cold, I crave warm soups.
-Especially the kind with thick, homemade noodles.
-After preparing the soup, I let the noodles stew for a good 15 minutes.
-They ended up with a slight sourdough tang, and were delightfully chewy.
+I like to roll the noodles thick, making them perfect for chicken noodle soup.
+After preparing the soup, I let the noodles stew for a good 15 minutes or so.
+They have a slight sourdough tang, and end up delightfully chewy.

 3 cups flour